QtPyHammer-devs/vmf_tool/README.md

 bare-bones python vmf importer for anylytics, visualisation &amp; editing

-This project is focused on importing Valve's .vmf (Valve Map Format) files into python The current goals / intended uses are: vmf debugging vmf visualisation entity I/O analysis and optimisation
+This project is focused on importing Valve's .vmf (Valve Map Format) files into python

+Current intended uses are:
+  + vmf debugging
+  + vmf visualisation
+  + entity I/O analysis and optimisation

 Takes a very python specific approach: context specific code is written for every line of the .vmf as it's read

+Planned Features
+ - [x] export back to vmf
+ - [ ] displacement vector rotation (for instance collaspsing, unless VMFII already handles this)
+ - [ ] solid planes to full faces (plane collision)
+ - [ ] invalid solid recovery (what defines an invalid solid? inward facing planes?)